 These Geriatric Physical Therapy Exercises Can Prevent Serious Injuries

 It’s no secret that elderly people are typically more vulnerable to certain injuries than those that are younger.
 Numerous factors – such as limited mobility – put them at a greater risk of common accidents, like falls.
+Arthritis is also a condition where pain management is necessary.
 However, studies show elderly people are also more likely to sustain severe or even life-threatening injuries as a result of such accidents.
 That’s why it’s extremely important for older adults to mitigate these risks.
+This is where geriatric physical therapy comes into play.

 Geriatric physical therapy can help.
 By coordinating with a Geriatric Certified Specialist (GCS) in physical therapy, older adults can learn how to maintain balance and stay safer throughout their daily life.

 There are various geriatric physical therapy exercises that may help.
-Keep in mind that while you may be able to perform them on your own, it’s also smart to work with an expert.
-A Geriatric Certified Specialist in physical therapy will help you learn how to perform the following movements as safely as possible.
+Keep in mind that while you may be able to perform them on your own, it’s also smart to work with an expert to learn proper techniques.
+A Geriatric Certified Specialist in physical therapy will help you learn how to perform the following movements as safely as possible, as well as to treat common injuries and ailments at the same time.

 Basic Geriatric Physical Therapy Balance Exercises